jackyzha0/jackyzha0.github.io/content/thoughts/game theory.md

 ### Equilibrium
 This rule subsumes the rules for Dominance and Admissibility.
 Any solution using Dominance or Admissibility is also a [[thoughts/Nash equilibrium]].

-For two-person zero-sum games in particular, a pair of (pure) strategies is an equilibrium if and only if its payoff is the minimum on its row and the maximum on its column
+Minimax condition: For two-person zero-sum games in particular, a pair of (pure) strategies is an equilibrium if and only if its payoff is the minimum on its row and the maximum on its column

 There may not always be an equilibrium with pure strategies.
 However,